Your ultimate Christmas travel guide to Boston

 2. Explore Boston’s Christmas markets

-Visit the Boston Winter Holiday Market at City Hall Plaza or the SoWa Winter Festival for local crafts, gourmet food, and holiday cheer.
+City Hall Plaza hosts seasonal winter programming and pop-up vendors in December, for local crafts, gourmet food, and holiday cheer.

 Where to go: